wilsonfsouza/github-explorer/README.md

 - Repository Information Page
   - You can see the repository stats (stars, forks, and open issues)
   - Each open issue is linked to the open issue on Github, so you can open it on a new tab or click to be forwarded to it
-  - Each open issue card displays issue title followed by the GitHub user who open that issue
+  - Each open issue card displays the issue title followed by the GitHub user who opened that issue

 - Theme (*New*)
   - You can switch between light and dark themes